 Purpose: To account for the convergence of the north direction towards the pole vs. parallel north direction on a plane.

 Formula: AZGrid = AZGeodetic - g + (t-T)Where:

 Usage: This formula (except for the t-T correction) is used only when it is necessary to convert grid azimuth to geodetic azimuth, or geodetic azimuth to grid azimuth.
-Grid Azimuth can be computed from an inverse between two points with plane coordinates.
+Grid Azimuth can be computed from an inverse between two points with ground coordinates.
 Geodetic Azimuth is usually provided by NGS or from GPS measurements.
 It can also be computed from Astronomical observations corrected for the deflection of the vertical (called Laplace Correction).

 The value of the meridian convergence at stations of the national control network is listed on their data sheets published by NGS.
 There are software and interpolation tables to compute this convergence angle.
 The magnitude of the convergence angle in NAD 83 is illustrated in figure 2-3:

 Figure 2-3.
 The meridian convergence as a function

 Purpose: The (t-T) correction is due to the fact that the measured direction between two points is actually a curved line, on the surface on a body such as an ellipsoid, that passes through these points.
 When projected onto a plane, the geodetic direction looks like an arc, rather than a straight line.
 The angle that is computed from field notes is defined by the difference between two measured directions.
 Thus, the computed angle differs slightly from the plane angle of the state ground coordinate system.
 This difference is expressed by (t-T).

 Formula: (t-T)" = 25.4 ´ ΔN ´ ΔE ´ 10-10Where:

 |E1||-||Easting of point 1|